The Male Nurse: Benefits and Percentages of Men in Nursing

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-There are more men in nursing today than at any time in history — that’s good for male nurses and the profession.
-According to the U.S. Bureau of Labor Statistics (BLS), 13.3% of registered nurses (RNs) in 2021 were men, up from 7% in 2008.
-As the nation’s population ages, there will be more opportunities for men to join the profession; BLS projects registered nursing jobs to grow 6% from 2021 to 2031 — about as fast as all other occupations.
+There are more men in nursing currently than at any other point in history — that’s good for male nurses and the profession.
+According to the U.S. Bureau of Labor Statistics (BLS), 12.6% of registered nurses (RNs) in 2023 were men.* That's up from 7% in 2008, as reported by NurseJournal.*

 Daniel Arellano, a nurse practitioner and graduate faculty member at SNHU, sees a tremendous opportunity for men in nursing.
 He said nursing offers growth that may be attractive to men seeking career stability.*